 Get the heritage train from Wareham – 40mins every hour.

 Swanage is one of Britain’s most beautiful spots so, to us, it’s worth the extra travel time of getting the heritage train from Wareham.
 (Wareham is about an hour from Southampton Central).
+The summer brings our special Saturday services from Waterloo to Weymouth via Salisbury, before heading to Wareham and then to Swanage (red pen time!)

 When you arrive here you’ll find a quiet English town stitched like a particularly ornate button to the hem of the land as it gives way to the sea.
 It’s flanked on either side by the huge hills that funnel the land to the ocean so expect beautiful greenery, seaside shops, parks and a heritage railway that makes for a heavenly day trip.